tcdi/plrust/doc/src/plrust.md

 ```

-## Built on pgx
+## Built on pgrx

-PL/Rust itself is a [`pgx`](https://github.com/tcdi/pgx)-based Postgres extension.
+PL/Rust itself is a [`pgrx`](https://github.com/tcdi/pgrx)-based Postgres extension.
 Furthermore, each `LANGUAGE
-plrust` function are themselves mini-pgx extensions. `pgx`is a generalized framework for developing Postgres extensions with Rust.
-Like this project, `pgx`
+plrust` function are themselves mini-pgrx extensions. `pgrx`is a generalized framework for developing Postgres extensions with Rust.
+Like this project, `pgrx`
 is developed by [TCDI](https://www.tcdi.com).

 The following sections discuss PL/Rusts safety guarantees, configuration settings, and installation instructions.